-As of June 30, 2019, the District had a remaining commitment of \$7,074,467 towards construction.
+As of June 30, 2020, the District had a remaining commitment of approximately \$2 million towards construction.
 These commitments are not a liability of the District's until services or goods have been rendered.
-The expected date of completion is December 2019.

 NOTE 10 - CALPERS PENSION PLAN

 General Information about the PERS Pension Plan